EVA is registered trademark of Stern Stewart.

 3 Click competitor name to see calculations.

-The financial data reveals significant fluctuations in the economic profit and revenue metrics over the five-year period.
+The analysis of the annual financial data reveals several notable trends in economic profit, sales revenues, and economic profit margin over the five-year period.